peteroupc/URIUtility/docs/PeterO.URIUtility.md

     public static class URIUtility

-Contains utility methods for processing Uniform Resource Identifiers (URIs) and Internationalized Resource Identifiers (IRIs) under RFC3986 and RFC3987, respectively.
+Contains auxiliary methods for processing Uniform Resource Identifiers (URIs) and Internationalized Resource Identifiers (IRIs) under RFC3986 and RFC3987, respectively.
 In the following documentation, URIs and IRIs include URI references and IRI references, for convenience.
 There are five components to a URI: scheme, authority, path, query, and fragment identifier.
 The generic syntax to these components is defined in RFC3986 and extended in RFC3987.
 According to RFC3986, different URI schemes can further restrict the syntax of the authority, path, and query component (see also RFC 7320).
 However, the syntax of fragment identifiers depends on the media type (also known as MIME type) of the resource a URI references (see also RFC 3986 and RFC 7320).
 As of September 3, 2019, only the following media types specify a syntax for fragment identifiers:

  * The following application/* media types: epub + zip, pdf, senml + cbor, senml + json, senml-exi, sensml + cbor, sensml + json, sensml-exi, smil, vnd.3gpp-v2x-local-service-information, vnd.3gpp.mcdata-signalling, vnd.collection.doc + json, vnd.hc + json, vnd.hyper + json, vnd.hyper-item + json, vnd.mason + json, vnd.microsoft.portable-executable, vnd.oma.bcast.sgdu, vnd.shootproof + json